 It was National Grilled Cheese Day … yesterday.
 This is what happens when you’re a stay-at-home mom without the capacity to keep the house in order, let alone pay attention to a calendar.
 I went all out for what should be a national holiday.
-This is a grilled cheese.
+This Brie, Prosciutto, and Pear Grilled Cheese recipe is everything you could ask for in a grilled cheese.

 I took light rye and placed slices of brie cheese, crispy prosciutto, and pear in it.
 Fry that up, get the cheese extra gooey and you’re golden.
 Brie goes particularly well with fruits, however, if it’s not the cheese for you I’d recommend Fontina cheese in it’s place.

-2 pieces of light rye bread
+- 2 slices light rye bread

-2 slices of firm pear
+- 2 slices slices of firm pear

-1 large slice of prosciutto
+- 1 slice prosciutto

 Heat a medium non-stick frying pan over medium-low heat.
 Add the slice of prosciutto and cook for about 2-3 min per side, until the prosciutto is browned and crispy.
 Set prosciutto aside on a piece of paper towel.
 Carefully wipe out the frying pan with paper towel.